department-of-veterans-affairs/va.gov-team/products/cms-integration/overview.md

 works together as expected.
 For more information on what each of these pieces are, see [Transformation Process](transformation-process.md).

-When adding a new content model, you&rsquo;ll need to add the following files to `src/site/stages/build/process-cms-exports/`:
+When adding a new content model, you'll need to add the following files to `src/site/stages/build/process-cms-exports/`:

 -   [Pre-transformation (raw) schema](transformation-process.md)